steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### HTTPS
     HttpsRedirection
-        It does not work on IIS.
-It does work for IIS Express, Development and Production. app.UseHttpsRedirection leads to Xunit test failure.
+        It does not work on IIS Production and Development.
+        It does work for IIS Express and Production. app.UseHttpsRedirection leads to Xunit test failure.
             Test disables HttpsRedirection to support XUnit.